Policy on Distinguishing Gifts vs. Sponsored Awards in External Funding Received by Harvard

 Restricted Gift.
 This category includes gifts made by a donor who instructs the University as to the use of the funds in a specific academic area or for specific academic purposes.
 Gift terms for restricted gifts may specify particular activities and budgets for those activities; but usually do not specify how the funding must be spent or administered, and allow funding to be utilized at the full discretion of the recipient, although respecting the overall gift purposes.
 Financial reporting requested by donors of restricted gifts is normally in the aggregate, although detailed reports are sometimes requested; in both cases this reporting is solely intended to assure proper gift stewardship.
 Unexpended funds are not returned to the donor at the expiration of the restricted gift period.
-All restricted Gifts are processed by RSO, but they may also be recorded by OSP if there is a need for detailed financial reporting.
+All restricted Gifts are processed by ADS, but they may also be recorded by OSP if there is a need for detailed financial reporting.

-Key subject matter experts who provided input in the development of this policy were the University's three submitting offices, the RSO, OTD, the Vice Provost for Research, the University Director of Sponsored Research, and the Sponsored Administration Leadership Committee, which includes School-level officials responsible for sponsored program administration within their schools.
+Key subject matter experts who provided input in the development of this policy were the University's three submitting offices, ADS, OTD, the Vice Provost for Research, the University Director of Sponsored Research, and the Sponsored Administration Leadership Committee, which includes School-level officials responsible for sponsored program administration within their schools.

 1 This document is not intended to specify the allocation of accounting codes RG, NG and NE to gifts, grants and contracts, although the concepts in this policy may be useful in making such classifications.
 Additional University guidance, in which the concepts of this policy are used, is available to assist in these accounting classifications.
 See below, “Related Policies and Guidance.”